danbonfil/rdi-endbias-shinny-app/README.md

 ## 🧠 Theoretical Motivation

-I am particularly interested in how biases and perceptions related to economic performance influence vote in the U.S. Specifically, I analyze how affect for political figures in the U.S. influences retrospective evaluations of the economy.
+I am particularly interested in how biases and perceptions related to economic performance influence voting behavior.
+Specifically, I analyze how affect for political figures in the U.S. influences retrospective evaluations of the economy.
 This dashboard is grounded in and directly challenges:

 **Healy, Andrew & Lenz, Gabriel (2014)**
 *Substituting the End for the Whole: Bias in Democratic Accountability*